arayofcode/arayofcode/README.md

 - Python, GoLang, PHP, Javascript

 Let's Connect
 I'm always interested in meeting new people, discussing cybersecurity, and exploring potential collaborations.
-If you'd like to chat, you can reach me on [LinkedIn](your LinkedIn URL) or [Twitter](your Twitter URL).
+If you'd like to chat, you can reach me on [LinkedIn](https://linkedin.com/in/aryansharma1323).

 If you have any questions or need help with a security issue, don't hesitate to open an issue in one of my repositories, and I'll do my best to help!